-The Company has established a Great British Pound ("GBP") Commercial Paper ("Commercial Paper" or "CP") Programme and a GBP Medium Term Note ("MTN") Programme.
-The debt is listed on the London Stock Exchange.
-The purpose of these programmes is to obtain financing in the capital markets, to fund the operations of GEC affiliates.
-GE Capital International Holdings Limited ("GECIHL") has guaranteed (assigned from General Electric Capital Corporation "GECC") the CP and MTN programmes of the Company thus reducing the risk to any potential investor and supporting the CP and MTN programmes.
-GEC, (rated BBB+), has also guaranteed the CP and MTN programmes of the Company thus reducing further the risk to any potential investor and supporting the CP and MTN programmes.
+The Company has established a Euro Commercial Paper ("Commercial Paper" or "CP") Programme and a Euro Medium Term Note ("MTN") Programme.
+This debt is principally listed on the London Stock Exchange with a small minority listed on Luxembourg Stock Exchange and Euronext Dublin.
+The purpose of these programmes is to obtain financing in the capital markets, primarily to fund the operations of GEC affiliates.
+GE Capital International Holdings Limited ('GECIHL'), has guaranteed (assigned from General Electric Capital Corporation 'GECC') the CP and MTN programmes of the Company thus reducing the risk to any potential investor and supporting the CP and MTN programmes of the Company thus reducing further the risk to any potential investor and supporting the CP and MTN programmes.
 During the period, GEC had sufficient liquidity and therefore had no requirement to participate in the CP market.

-The Company made a loss of \$17 million for the 6 month period ending 30 June 2023 compared with a profit of \$51 million in the 6 months to 30 June 2022.
+The Company made a loss of \$15 million for the 6 month period ending 30 June 2023 compared with a profit of \$48 million in the 6 months to 30 June 2022.
 This is primarily driven by FX losses in the period.
 The results for the half-year are set out in the Condensed Statement of Comprehensive Income - Unaudited on page 8 and the related notes.
-During the period end of 30 June 2023, no debt failed hedge effectiveness (2022: no debt failed hedge effectiveness).
+During the period end of 30 June 2023, fixed rate debt with a nominal value of \$62 million failed hedge effectiveness as it is due to mature in February 2024 (2022: no debt failed hedge effectiveness).